deep6750/deep6750.github.io/map/README.md

-Neighbourhood-Map
+## Neighbourhood-Map

-This is a single page application featuring all parks near Pune neighbourhood.
+This is a single page application containing all Restaurant in Pune.

-Technical Specification -:
-+ KnockoutJS
+## Technology Used :-
-+ Google Maps API
+* Google Maps API :- AIzaSyBA6Tza9rdawLxHqRykdtN_UuOsi2vGDx0
-+ Zomato API
+* Zomato API :- 8c84822133520a57c80fe5a6605cab42

-Instructions -:
+* KnockoutJS

+## Live at :-

+## How To Run -:
-+ Download or clone this repository
+* Download or clone this repository
-+ Run index.html on your favourite browser
+* Run index.html